Cadillac Records: Recognition and accolades

 A. O. Scott of The New York Times named it the 10th best film of 2008.
 During the 2009 award season, Beyoncé received a Satellite Award nomination for her portrayal of Etta James.
 Beyoncé, Amanda Ghost, Scott McFarmon, Ian Dench, James Dring and Jody Street received a Golden Globe nomination, Best Original Song, for writing "Once in a Lifetime"; a song Beyoncé recorded for the film's soundtrack.

 The film also garnered seven NAACP Image Award nominations, which included Outstanding Motion Picture, Outstanding Actor in a Motion Picture (Jeffrey Wright), Outstanding Supporting Actor in a Motion Picture (Cedric the Entertainer, Columbus Short and Yasiin Bey), and Outstanding Supporting Actress in a Motion Picture (Beyoncé).

 Home media

 The film was released on DVD and Blu-ray on March 10, 2009, and sold over 130,000 copies in its first week.
-To date, it has made an estimate of $11,916,737 in sales, which coupled with its box office gross helped the film pay back its $12 million budget (total gross: $20,796,782).